robstumborg/rob.stumb.org/content/notes/hosting-your-own-git-repos.md

 cd reponame.git
 ```

-w/ this very basic setup the git repo is shared publicly via http. you can configure basic http auth using nginx and push to the repo w/ http, but I prefer using ssh to push.
+With this very basic setup, the Git repo is shared publicly via HTTP.
+You can configure basic HTTP auth using nginx and
+push to the repo with HTTP, but I prefer using SSH to push.

-have fun!
+Have fun!